 The red grape variety (also Mi 5-76) is an interspecific new variety between Merlan x Fratava.
-It contains genes of Vitis aestivalis, Vitis berlandieri, Vitis labrusca, Vitis rupestris and Vitis vinifera.
+It contains genes from Vitis aestivalis, Vitis berlandieri, Vitis labrusca, Vitis rupestris and Vitis vinifera.
 The hybrid was crossed in 1985 in the Czech Republic by a team led by Vilém Kraus (1924-2013).
-The plant variety protection was granted in 2011.
-With the same parents, the new varieties Cerason, Laurot, Marlen and Nativa were created.
-The late ripening vine is quite resistant to botrytis and downy mildew, and only moderately resistant to powdery mildew.
-It produces ruby, tannic and acidic red wines with aromas of dried plums, cherries and berries.
-The variety is grown in Moravia; however, no stocks were recorded in 2010 (statistics Kym Anderson).
+Plant variety protection was granted in 2011.
+With the same parents, the new varieties Cerason, Laurot, Marlen and Nativa were also created.
+The late-maturing vine is quite resistant to botrytis and downy mildew, and only moderately resistant to powdery mildew.
+It yields ruby-coloured, tannic and acidic red wines with aromas of dried plums, cherries and berries.
+The variety is cultivated in Moravia; however, no stocks were reported in 2016 (Kym Anderson statistics).